Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 - Make a boat trip to Koufonisia: Koufonisil consists of two small islets in the Cyclades of Greece, and they are absolutely astonishing.
 It is well worth taking a boat trip to Koufonisial, as it is incredibly scenic and peaceful.

-You might be interested in: The best things to do in Naxos.
+You might be interested in: The best things to Do in Naxos and my 3-day Naxos itinerary.

 Where to stay in Naxos